drliaowu/MTRN3100_Python_Tutorials/Tutorial-1-Installing-python.md

 ```
 conda activate mtrn4110
 ```
-To exit, you can simply close the window, or run
+If you want to exit from the environment, you can simply close the window, or run

 ```
 conda deactivate
 ```
-**Note: Conda environment activation seems not working in PowerShell directly.
-If you choose to use PowerShell, please follow [this](https://github.com/conda/conda/issues/8428#issuecomment-474867193).**

 ### Ubuntu/Mac:

 To set up a virtual environment, run (in a terminal)
 ```
-conda create -n mtrn4110 python=3.7
+conda create -n mtrn4110 python=3.7.10
 ```
 to create an environment called mtrn4110.